 - 3.12 After the hearing, the Complaints Committee will consider their decision and inform you and, where relevant, the person complained about of their decision in writing within five school days.
 The letter will set out the decision of the committee together with the reasons underpinning that decision.
-The committee can (by a majority if necessary): - dismiss the complaint in whole or in part; - uphold the complaint in whole or in part; - decide on the appropriate action to be taken to resolve the complaint; - recommend changes to the school or Trust systems or procedures to ensure that problems of a similar nature do not happen again.
+The committee can (by a majority if necessary): - dismiss the complaint in whole or in part.